Mengmouxu/SceneGen/README.md

 ## ⏩ News
 - [2025.11] Evaluation code has been released.
 - [2025.11] Glad to share that SceneGen has been accepted to 3DV 2026.
-- [2025.9] Our training code with configs and data processing code are released.
+- [2025.9] Our training code and data processing code are released.
 - [2025.8] The inference code and checkpoints are released.
 - [2025.8] Our pre-print paper has been released on arXiv.